Beverly Theater (Las Vegas, Nevada)

 The Beverly Theater is an independent movie theater in Las Vegas, Nevada.
 Established in 2023 and named after the philanthropist Beverly Rogers, it was Las Vegas' first indie theater; as of 2025, it remains the city's only one.
 In addition to showing films, it also serves as a venue for performances and literary events.

 In 2024, Las Vegas Weekly named The Beverly Theater for its 2024 Best of Vegas: Reader's Choice.

 History

 In 2021, the Rogers Foundation unveiled plans to build a 14,000 square foot theater for film and performance in downtown Las Vegas on Sixth Street.
 "Groundtaking" happened in the same year.

-Originally slated for a 2022 debut, the $30-million-dollar The Beverly Theater opened on March 3, 2023 at 515 South Sixth Street with 146 seats.
+Originally slated for a 2022 debut, the $30-million Beverly Theater opened on March 3, 2023 at 515 South Sixth Street with 146 seats.
 Its founding creative director, as well as chief experiences officer, is Kip Kelly.
 It was the first indie movie theater in Las Vegas and remains as such.